 Doyle first developed the hip issue Week 2 and missed more than a month before returning to game action Week 8 in Oakland.
 He would go on to play four consecutive contests before being shut down for good when he required the emergency surgery for his kidney.
 While Doyle noted that none of his health issues are considered career-threatening, he's still continuing to recover from the November surgery and could get his hip fixed while he's on the mend.
 For what it's worth, Doyle said he expects to be ready to go for OTAs in May, but that's far from a certain thing at this juncture.

-Though it wasn't announced that Doyle suffered an injury in Sunday's 27-24 win over the Dolphins, it was revealed a day later that he was hospitalized after requiring an emergency procedure to address the kidney concern.
-The Colts consequently moved Doyle to injured reserve, paving the way for Eric Ebron to act as the team's clear top target at tight end the rest of the season.
+Though it wasn't announced that Doyle suffered an injury in Sunday's 27-24 win over the Dolphins, it was revealed a day later that he was hospitalized after requiring an emergency procedure to address a kidney issue.
+The Colts moved Doyle to injured reserve Monday, paving the way for Eric Ebron to act as the team's clear top target at tight end the rest of the season.
 Reich noted that Doyle is expected to make a "quick, speedy recovery" from the procedure, setting the 28-year-old up to enter the 2019 campaign at full strength.
 Doyle wrapped up an injury-plagued 2018 season with 26 receptions for 245 yards and two scores across six appearances.

 Doyle will be placed on injured reserve after suffering a kidney injury during Sunday's 27-24 win over the Dolphins, Joel A. Erickson of The Indianapolis Star reports.